jaquerando/testes_case_abinbev/README.md

 ## Install PyPI packages (either via UI → Packages PyPI or CLI):

-Airflow runs your tasks in the Composer image; if your DAG imports libraries (pandas, pyarrow, GCS/BigQuery SDKs) they must exist on the workers.
+Airflow runs tasks in the Composer image; if the DAG imports libraries (pandas, pyarrow, GCS/BigQuery SDKs) they must exist on the workers.
 You can install through the UI (Packages PyPI) or via CLI:

 ### exact pins that worked in this project
 ```bash